Yokohama Line: History

 The line was opened by the private Yokohama Railway (横浜鉄道, Yokohama Tetsudō) on 23 September 1908 and leased to the government in 1910.
 The line was nationalized on 1 October 1917.

 The Higashi-Kanagawa to Haramachida (now Machida) section was electrified on 1 October 1932, with the Haramachida to Hachiōji section electrified on 14 April 1941.

 The Higashi-Kanagawa to Kozukue section was double-tracked by 1968, extended to Aihara by 1980, and completed to Hachiōji on 6 March 1988.

 Through service trains from the Sagami Line began on 16 March 1991, when that line was fully electrified.

 Station numbering was introduced on 20 August 2016 with stations being assigned station numbers between JH13 and JH32.
 Numbers increase towards in the westbound direction towards Hachioji.

-The through service operation onto the Sagami Line ended on 11 March 2022.
+Through service operation from the Sagami Line onto the Yokohama Line ended on 11 March 2022.

 Operation

 Despite the line's name, only approximately half of all trains run as far as Yokohama Station.
 Rapid service (快速, Kaisoku) trains operate every 20 minutes during the daytime.